-- 6.61 Green Belts are designated primarily in order to prevent urban sprawl by keeping land permanently open.
+6.61 Green Belts are designated primarily in order to prevent urban sprawl by keeping land permanently open.
 As such they help to shape patterns of urban development, protect the countryside and provide opportunities for outdoor sport and recreation.
 Within B&NES the Green Belt also plays a vital role in maintaining the setting of the World Heritage Site of Bath and the surrounding villages.
-It is also important in preventing the coalescence of these villages with the city. - 6.62 The purposes and objectives of Green Belt within B&NES are summarised below and generally reflect advice set out in national policy. - 6.63 Core Policy CP8 conforms with national policy which also states that the general extent and detailed boundaries of the Green Belt should be altered only exceptionally. - 6.64 In light of the opportunities for development in the plan period Keynsham continues to be excluded from the Green Belt and an Inset boundary is defined on the Proposals Map.
+It is also important in preventing the coalescence of these villages with the city.

+- 6.62 The purposes and objectives of Green Belt within B&NES are summarised below and generally reflect advice set out in national policy. - 6.63 Core Policy CP8 conforms with national policy which also states that the general extent and detailed boundaries of the Green Belt should be altered only exceptionally. - 6.64 In light of the opportunities for development in the plan period Kevnsham continues to be excluded from the Green Belt and an Inset boundary is defined on the Proposals Map.
 There are a number of villages which meet the requirements of national policy in PPG2 'Green Belts' para 2.11 and continue to be insets within the Green Belt as established in the Bath & North East Somerset Local Plan.
-These villages are those which are the most sustainable villages in the Green Belt rural locations for accommodating some limited new development in the plan period under the provisions of either policy RA1 where the criteria are met, or where not, policy
+These villages are those which are the most sustainable rural locations for accommodating limited new development in the plan period.
+There are no exceptional circumstances which would justify amending these Inset boundaries and therefore, they remain unchanged.
+Some sites may come forward in the Green Belt under the Government's proposals for Community Right to Build.